valentinelsra/valentinelsra/README.md

 </picture>

 <p align="center"><strong>
-:hospital::round_pushpin: Currently working at the Virology Department of Bordeaux University Hospital, FR
+:hospital::round_pushpin: Currently working as a member of the SWAN Research-Team (Aquitaine Institute of Cognitive and Integrative Neuroscience, Bordeaux Neurocampus, University of Bordeaux, FR)
 </strong></p>

 ##

-<p align="center"> I am mostly interested in NGS data analysis, interface development and statistics, computational healthsciences as well as sciences for a sustainable world.
-Concretely, I'm passionate about creating technology to letting the figures do the talking, because it have so much to reveal.
-As a working environment, I appreciate a ✨ healthy and enjoyable atmosphere ✨ with colleagues interested in sharing their experience and creating a social connection.
+<p align="center"> The hot topic here is the computational healthscience, especially the automatisation of biological data analysis (such as NGS and IRM data).
+As a scientist, I am a big supporter of reproducible bioinformatics methods ♻️ I appreciate a ✨ healthy and enjoyable atmosphere ✨ with colleagues interested in sharing their experience.
 Fun fact about me : I spend my free time looking for birds :bird: ! </p>

 ##